 Ladies and Gentlemen:

-This letter confirms the intention of Enron Net Works L.L.C., a subsidiary of Enron North America Corp., or its designated affiliates (collectively, “Enron”) and True Quote LLC (the “Company”) to enter into definitive agreements for Enron’s acquisition of an equity interest in the Company in exchange for Enron’s agreement to connect the EnronOnline (“EOL”) database to the Company’s platform, all in accordance with the terms and conditions set forth in this letter and the Term Sheet (the transactions described in this letter and Term Sheet referred to collectively as the “Transaction”).
+This letter confirms the intention of Enron Net Works L.L.C., a subsidiary of Enron North America Corp., or its designated affiliates (collectively, “Enron”) and True Quote LLC (the “Company”) to enter into definitive agreements for Enron’s acquisition of an equity interest in the Company in exchange for Enron’s agreement to post prices for certain products to the Company’s platform, all in accordance with the terms and conditions set forth in this letter and the Term Sheet (the transactions described in this letter and Term Sheet referred to collectively as the “Transaction”).

 Term Sheet.
 The terms and conditions of the Transaction shall be based upon this letter and the Term Sheet attached hereto as Attachment A, which is hereby incorporated into and made a part of this letter.
 To the extent there is any conflict between the Term Sheet and the terms of this letter, the terms of this letter shall control.